Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Stellar Wind Retention in Star Clusters

-Using the average wind velocity and mass loss rate of the turn off mass star to represent the properties of the entire population underestimates the kinetic energy input arising from the more numerous, lighter stars (Figure \ref{fig:fig1}).
+Using the average wind velocity and mass loss rate of the turn off mass star alone to represent the properties of the entire population underestimates the kinetic energy input arising from the more numerous, lighter stars (Figure \ref{fig:fig1}).
 This gives an optimistic value of the wind retention and star formation efficiencies.
-The effects of using the total kinetic energy input from the star cluster to calculate effective mass retention are shown in Figure \ref{fig:fig5}.
+The effects of using the total kinetic energy input from the star cluster, including the contribution from the main sequence stars, to calculate effective mass retention are shown in Figure \ref{fig:fig5}.
 Direct comparison with Figure \ref{fig:fig4} shows that although the overall mass accumulation is rather similar, in the population-averaged prescription star formation is triggered over a narrower range of velocity dispersions.
 Not only are higher velocity dispersions required to produce efficient star forming models, but the additional kinetic energy inhibits star formation in the largest mass accumulation regions.
 This is because the larger wind velocities keep the gas at higher temperatures, thus quenching star formation.
-This mass is subsequently blown out of the cluster at later times when the mass loss rates decrease and the accompanying wind velocities increase.
-These results clearly indicate that care must be taken when attempting to estimate the amount of new stars that can be subsequently formed in star clusters as this strongly depends on the assumed mass loss prescriptions, which are uncertain.
+Previous studies used the instantaneous AGB wind velocity as proxy for the total kinetic energy being injected into the cluster.
+Our results suggest that the inclusion of the kinetic energy provided by the main sequence stellar winds can dramatically alter the gas dynamics in these systems.
+However, the ability of stellar winds from different populations to mix and effectively thermalize remains uncertain and a clear understanding of their combined effects will require detailed multidimensional simulations, which are currently beyond the scope of this paper.